joerg-pfruender/joerg-pfruender.github.io/_posts/2020-01-25-Localstack_in_Docker.md

   to my `/etc/hosts` file.

 Now I can use localstack from inside and outside the docker-compose network with no issues.
 Well it's kind of a bad hack, but until now, it works for me.

+## Update

+Since it is not easy to copy paste the bash script from this page, you can find in [a separate file](https://github.com/joerg-pfruender/joerg-pfruender.github.io/blob/master/assets/setup_sns_sqs.sh), too.

 *Any comments or suggestions?
 Leave an issue or a pull request!*